T

 Insider tips

-• Stay hydrated, particularly when exploring outdoors.
+• Stay hydrated, especially when exploring during warmer months.

 Packing highlights